 We all know that data adds credibility to stories but presenting data in meaningful ways is a huge challenge for web publishers.

-Also, finding data and visualizing in a presentable way can be seriously time-consuming.
+Also, finding data and visualizing it in a presentable way can be seriously time-consuming.

 But unless you have a developer, designer, and sometimes a data scientist on your team, it can be difficult to present data in easy-to-understand formats for your readers.